EGPostema/DrawerDissect/README.md

     # ... (configure all 5 model types)
 ```

-⚠️ Pipeline may fail to run if any models are missing ⚠️

 🤖 **Open-Source Alternatives**

-Our training data for all FMNH models can be downloaded to train open-source models at: [LINK COMING SOON]
+Our training data for all FMNH models can be downloaded to train open-source models at: [LINK TO HUGGINGFACE REPO TBD]

 ### Edit LLM Prompts